Quicksort: Relation to other algorithms

 Quicksort is a space-optimized version of the binary tree sort.
 Instead of inserting items sequentially into an explicit tree, quicksort organizes them concurrently into a tree that is implied by the recursive calls.
 The algorithms make exactly the same comparisons, but in a different order.
-An often desirable property of a sorting algorithm is stability – that is the order of elements that compare equal is not changed, allowing controlling order of multikey tables (e.g. directory or folder listings) in a natural way.
+An often desirable property of a sorting algorithm is stability – that is, the order of elements that compare equal is not changed, allowing controlling order of multikey tables (e.g., directory or folder listings) in a natural way.
 This property is hard to maintain for in-place quicksort (that uses only constant additional space for pointers and buffers, and O(log n) additional space for the management of explicit or implicit recursion).
-For variant quicksorts involving extra memory due to representations using pointers (e.g. lists or trees) or files (effectively lists), it is trivial to maintain stability.
-The more complex, or disk-bound, data structures tend to increase time cost, in general making increasing use of virtual memory or disk.
+For variant quicksorts involving extra memory due to representations using pointers (e.g., lists or trees) or files (effectively lists), it is trivial to maintain stability.
+The more complex, or disk-bound, data structures tend to increase time cost, in general, making increasing use of virtual memory or disk.

 The most direct competitor of quicksort is heapsort.
-Heapsort has the advantages of simplicity, and a worst case run time of O(n log n), but heapsort's average running time is usually considered slower than in-place quicksort, primarily due to its worse locality of reference.
+Heapsort has the advantages of simplicity and a worst-case run time of O(n log n), but heapsort's average running time is usually considered slower than in-place quicksort, primarily due to its worse locality of reference.
 This result is debatable; some publications indicate the opposite.
 The main disadvantage of quicksort is the implementation complexity required to avoid bad pivot choices and the resultant O(n^{2}) performance.
-Introsort is a variant of quicksort which solves this problem by switching to heapsort when a bad case is detected.
+Introsort is a variant of quicksort that solves this problem by switching to heapsort when a bad case is detected.
 Major programming languages, such as C++ (in the GNU and LLVM implementations), use introsort.

 Quicksort also competes with merge sort, another O(n log n) sorting algorithm.
 Merge sort's main advantages are that it is a stable sort and has excellent worst-case performance.
 The main disadvantage of merge sort is that it is an out-of-place algorithm, so when operating on arrays, efficient implementations require O(n) auxiliary space (vs. O(log n) for quicksort with in-place partitioning and tail recursion, or O(1) for heapsort).

 Merge sort works very well on linked lists, requiring only a small, constant amount of auxiliary storage.
 Although quicksort can be implemented as a stable sort using linked lists, there is no reason to; it will often suffer from poor pivot choices without random access, and is essentially always inferior to merge sort.
 Merge sort is also the algorithm of choice for external sorting of very large data sets stored on slow-to-access media such as disk storage or network-attached storage.

 Bucket sort with two buckets is very similar to quicksort; the pivot in this case is effectively the value in the middle of the value range, which does well on average for uniformly distributed inputs.